-Working Families Success Network – Lessons Learned and Best Practices for Advancing Employment and Economic Mobility for Families: Integrated Service Delivery analyzes 15 years of programming experience to identify what combination of pre- and post-employment services has the greatest impact on jobseekers.
+Working Families Success Network – Lessons Learned and Best Practices for Advancing Employment and Economic Mobility for Families: Integrated Service Delivery Working Families Success Network to identify what combination of pre- and post-employment services has the greatest impact on jobseekers.

 The report looks at:

 - Workforce and education services — literacy, postsecondary education, work readiness, job training, placement, retention and advancement

 - Income and work supports — public benefits, social services and free tax preparation to secure earned income tax credits and refunds

 - Financial coaching and wealth building — financial education and coaching, often linked to affordable financial products and services